 Google Drive Word List

-I LOVE Google documents.
-I can access my word lists from any device; laptop, desktop, phone, Ipad.....anything!
+I LOVE, LOVE, LOVE Google Drive.
+I can access my word lists from any device; laptop, desktop, or phone.
 I no longer have to remember which app is on which device to access all my files and materials.

-Articulation Games for K
+Functional Games for K

 - Kick - Say “kick” as you kick a ball

-- Car - Say “car” as you push a car to each other
+- Car - Say “car” as you push a car

 - Cake - Say “cake” as you color or bake a cake